What to do if your universal credit reduces or stops

 proof of your address

-Complain about a stopped, reduced or suspended payment
+Complain about a stopped or reduced payment

 You can complain about problems with payments.